On a recent Haunted Mansion ride, we walked off the attraction with the lights on! Check out my photos tour and cool details here.

 When the announcement came that a Cast Member would walk us out, I was like a kid on Christmas morning!

 I’ve been stopped briefly for several occasions while riding the Haunted Mansion attraction.
 Each time, I predict the reason.
-Does someone need help loading, is the ride experiencing a technical glitch?
+Does someone need help loading, or is the ride experiencing a technical glitch?

 But this time seemed different.
 The longer we sat in the dark, the more excited I became.
 I’ve always dreamed of walking out and seeing the Haunted Mansion with the lights on.
 The longer we waited, the more hopeful I became about the possibility of walking off the ride!